Aleman-Z/StringerNeurons/README.md

 - Common neurons (Low-motion) during spontaneous condition potentially a signature of resting-state replay.

 # Final presentation
-The slides for our final presentation can be consulted [here](https://github.com/Aleman-Z/StringerNeurons/blob/main/Project_mixed_representations.pdf).
+The slides of our final presentation can be consulted [here](https://github.com/Aleman-Z/StringerNeurons/blob/main/Project_mixed_representations.pdf).